 5. Stay in the valley below a big ski area…

-You can enjoy big ski areas – such as the 3 Valleys in France (home to Meribel, Courchevel, etc), the 4 Valleys in Switzerland (home to Verbier), and the Alpe d’Huez Grand Domaine – at lower cost by staying in the valley below them.
+You can enjoy big ski areas – such as the 3 Valleys in France (home to Meribel, Courchevel, etc), and the 4 Valleys in Switzerland (home to Verbier) – at lower cost by staying in the valley below them.

 6. Or in one of its less fashionable villages

 In all the big ski areas there’s usually one village that fashion forgot.
 In the case of the 3 Valleys, it’s Les Menuires.
-In the middle of the Dolomites, it’s Canazei.
+In the Val d’Isere-Tignes ski area, it’s Tignes-les-Brevieres.
 The price of almost everything in these villages – accommodation, bars, restaurants, ski hire, ski school – is cheaper than in their near neighbours, which share exactly the same lift system.

 7. Avoid the A-list ski areas altogether